Phuker/multi-tldr/Readme.md

 ## FAQ

 **Q: I want to add some custom command usages to a command, how to do it?**

 **Q: I want to add some custom command pages, how?**

 A: You can contribute to `tldr-pages/tldr`, or create your own repo, and add it to `repo_directory`.
-Remember to rebuild the index.

 **Q: I want a short command like `tldr COMMAND`, not `tldr find COMMAND`.**

 A: This problem not exists any more.

+**Q: Do I need to rebuild any index after `git pull` or create new `.md` files?**

+A: You don't any more.
+Local file is fast enough, and I added a cache variable.

 **Q: I want fuzzy find command usage.**